Helloworld910/resfun-panelists-code/README.md

 The code in scrapper-2 is almost identical and achieves the same with the 2022 version of the same webpage.

 The resultant csv files contain 4 columns storing data regarding the panels, panelists, date and url of the source webpage.

+Scrapper-3 now extracts raw data from 2008 version of the website http://pala.gacr.cas.cz/wordpress/ pages 85 to 95.